microsoft/vs-tools-for-ai/docs/manage-storage.md

+# Explore Storage and Jobs

+## Work with data, models and logs in storage
-# Browse storage to upload data or download models and logs
+To upload data, download models and logs in storage, follow the following steps.

-You can browse all storage on the remote machine or Azure file share to enable uploading data or downloading models and logs.
-Or if you want to access logs and job outputs for a specific job you can do that as well in the job browser

-## To access all data on the remote machine or file share
 1. Open the **Server Explorer**
 2. Expand the remote machine or Batch AI compute context
 3. Right click **Storage** then click **Browse**

 	![storage](./media/browse-storage.png)

-## To access job specific data on the remote machine or file share
+## Work with job data on the remote machine or file share
+To access logs and job outputs for a job, follow the following steps.

 1. Open the [Job History](job-history.md)
 2. Select the job
 3. Click **Working Folder** or click StdOut / Stderr for quick access to these important log files